KPU to lift mask mandate at end of term

-KPU is required to follow the Provincial Health Officer's Orders, which indicate that face coverings are mandatory at this stage of the pandemic.
 For your safety and the safety of those around you, please wear a face covering while on campus.
 KPU is a caring and respectful community.
 If you see someone not wearing a face covering and you are concerned, you are welcome to remind them of KPU’s current mask policy but please do so in a respectful manner.

 Where can I find more information on how to properly wear and care for a face covering?

 Please visit the BC Centre for Disease Control's website for more information on the different types of coverings, how to properly wear one, and how to properly clean and dispose of them.

 Our spring course offerings will include a variety of in-person and online classes, as well as classes being offered in a blended (partially online) format.